SegiH/VerjIO_Excel_Report_Generator/README.md

 --------
 1. Create multiple sheets with a table in each sheet using an SQL statement or a table resource as the data source for each sheet
 2. Add formulas to each sheet including the option to specify that a formula should be written for each row of a table
+3. Specify cells to merge
-3. Add hyperlinks in each sheet
+4. Add hyperlinks in each sheet
-4. Add custom text anywhere that you specify
+5. Add custom text anywhere that you specify
-5. Add heading text
+6. Add heading text
-6. Add custom styling
+7. Add custom styling

 Installation
 ------------